ZelongGuo/.config/tmux/tmux-powerline/README.md

 # DEPRECATION WARNING
+> update: 2024-09-08 22:14

+- update the codes to suit light mode

+Zelong Guo

 This project is in a maintenance mode and no future functionality is likely to be added. tmux-powerline, with all other powerline projects, is replaced by the new unifying [powerline](https://github.com/Lokaltog/powerline).
 However this project is still functional and can serve as a lightweight alternative for non-python users.